myrix/quartz-pages/content/Doors of Trithius/Suggestions/2024-10 October/2024-10-29/October suggestions/Write-up.md

 Tried to do this more as an analysis with rationale as opposed to just straight suggestions, more chances that way I hope it will useful for the game, as always if not directly, then as a source of inspiration arguments.

-Took a lot of time cause needed to think it through and then write it up, but I still think it's worth it.
+Took a lot of time and effort cause needed to think it through and then write it up, but I still think it's worth it.

 **1. Next write-ups**